Quasi-static limit for the asymmetric simple exclusion: Introduction

 In this article we study the quasi-static hydrodynamic limit for the open ASEP.
 This limit is taken in a time scale that is larger than the typical one where the system converges to equilibrium.
 Changing the boundary condition at this time scale, the system is globally close to the corresponding stationary state.
 Quasi-static evolutions are usually presented as idealization of real thermodynamic transformations among equilibrium states.
-They are necessary concepts in order to construct thermodynamic potentials, for example to define the thermodynamic entropy from Carnot cycles.
+They are necessary concepts in order to construct thermodynamic potentials, for example, to define the thermodynamic entropy from Carnot cycles.
 Here we are interested in the quasi-static evolution among \emph{non-equilibrium stationary states}.
 These quasi-static hydrodynamic limits have been already studied in the symmetric simple exclusion as well as in other diffusive systems \cite{DOQS}.
 We are here interested in the asymmetric case where currents of density do not vanish in the limit.
 Since in ASEP the typical time scale of convergence to stationarity is hyperbolic, we look at larger time scales changing the boundary rates in this time scale.
 Consequently, at each instant of time the system is \emph{close} to the corresponding stationary state determined by the varying boundary conditions.
-We prove that the density profile converges to the entropy solution of the \emph{quasi-static Burgers equation} with the corresponding boundary condition, now time dependent.
-We prove this quasi-static evolution for two types of boundary rates: \begin{enumerate} \item Liggett boundaries: if $p > \frac 12$ is the probability of jumping to the right in the bulk of the system, at a macroscopic time $t$ we choose $[p\bar\rho_{-}(t), (1-p) (1-\bar\rho_{-}(t))]$ as rates of creation and destruction on the left side, $[(1-p)(1-\bar\rho_{+}(t)), p \bar\rho_{+}(t)]$ on the right side. \item Reversible boundaries: we choose $[\rho_{-}(t), 1-\rho_{-}(t)]$ as rates of creation and destruction on the left side, $[\rho_{+}(t), 1-\rho_{+}(t)]$ on the right side, by accelerating this boundary rates and the symmetric part of the exclusion process in the bulk.
-These rates correspond to contact with reversible reservoirs of particles at the corresponding densities $\rho_\pm(t)$, and are independent from the asymmetry bulk parameter $p$.
+We prove that the density profile converges to the entropy solution of the \emph{quasi-static Burgers equation} with the boundary conditions given by some time dependent functions $\rho_\pm(t)$.
+We derive this quasi-static evolution for two types of boundary rates: \begin{enumerate} \item Liggett boundaries: if $p > \frac 12$ is the probability of jumping to the right in the bulk of the system, at a macroscopic time $t$ we choose $[p\rho_{-}(t), (1-p) (1-\rho_{-}(t))]$ as rates of creation and annihilation on the left side, respectively $[(1-p)\rho_{+}(t), p(1-\rho_{+}(t))]$ on the right side. \item Reversible boundaries: we choose $[\lambda_-(t)\rho_{-}(t), \lambda_-(t) (1-\rho_{-}(t))]$ as rates of creation and annihilation on the left side, $[\lambda_+(t)\rho_{+}(t), \lambda_+(t) (1-\rho_{+}(t))]$ on the right side, by accelerating this boundary rates and the symmetric part of the exclusion process in the bulk.
+These rates correspond to contact with reversible reservoirs of particles at the corresponding densities $\rho_\pm(t)$, i.e. they separately satisfy detailed balance with respect to the Bernoulli measure of the corresponding density for any choice of the functions $\lambda_{\pm}(t)$, and are independent from the asymmetry bulk parameter $p$.
 Even when $\rho_{-} = \rho_{+}$ and time independent, the stationary probability distribution is not a product measure in general. \end{enumerate}

 The proof of the result for both cases will proceed as follows.